yukh1402/cti-stix-diamond-activity-attack-graph/README.md

 ## Graph types

 STIX objects can be easily visualized by providing a STIX 2.1 Bundle.
-Depending on the graph selection STIX information will be displayed in an Attack or Activity Thread Graph.
+Depending on the graph selection, STIX information will be displayed in an Attack or Activity Thread Graph.
 An Attack Graph is timeless and shows multiple TTPs ( techniques, tactics and procedures) in MITRE phases.
 The Activity Thread Graph takes the time into account and generates a correlated time/TTP graph.
 By selecting a TTP a Sub-Graph will appear with all the related STIX objects.